 '''

-managed-keys {
+managed-keys { string string integer

-( domain_name initial_key flags protocol algorithm key_data ; )

-...
+integer quoted_string; ... };

-} ;

 '''

 managed-keys Statement Definition and Usage

 The managed-keys statement, like trusted-keys, defines DNSSEC security roots.
 The difference is that managed-keys can be kept up to date automatically, without intervention from the resolver operator.